 The first deadlines for States Parties with stockpile destruction obligations were in 2018 and 2019.
 To date, 2 States Parties have requested for an extension of their deadlines under Article 3.

-Based on information provided through Transparency Reports provided by States Parties, there are currently 5 States Parties with obligations under Article 3.
+Based on information provided through transparency reports and public statements provided by States Parties, there are currently 4 States Parties with obligations under Article 3.

 According to transparency reports submitted, 99% of the total global cluster munitions stocks declared by States Parties have been destroyed.

 In terms of stockpile destruction, the LAP encourages States Parties:

 - with outstanding Article 3 obligations to develop a clear destruction plan, and report on progress made and challenges encountered through annual Article 7 reports and at Meetings of States Parties or the Review Conference;

 - having completed their Article 3 obligations to make an official declaration of compliance;

 - that have discovered previously unknown stockpiles to immediately report such findings through established channels;